bitgardeneryt/pinnaclesite/docs/about.md

 # Rules

  - Generally be respectful of others.
+ - PvP is enabled but not allowed unless the other player agrees to it.
  - **Don't build within 300 blocks of spawn** (except for shop plots).
  - Don't hack or cheat in any way.
  - Don't steal from other players or destroy what others build.